- Regulate the body’s fluid levels

-- 1 in 3 American adults is currently at risk for developing kidney disease.1 The risk increases to 1 in 2 over the course of a lifetime.2
+- 1 in 3 American adults is currently at risk for developing kidney disease.1

 - 26 million American adults have kidney disease -- and most don't know it.3

 - High blood pressure and diabetes are the two leading causes of kidney disease.4

 - Major risk factors for kidney disease include diabetes, high blood pressure, family history of kidney failure and being age 60 or older.
 Additional risk factors include kidney stones, smoking, obesity and cardiovascular disease.

 - Those at risk should have simple blood and urine tests to check if their kidneys are working properly.